 Tanzania has one of the largest and wildest animal populations in the world.
 Wildebeest, monkey, antelope, lion, cheetah, crocodile, gazelle, and flamingo – you name them.
 Blessed with some of the world’s largest game reserves, the country also has one of the highest concentrations of elephant, buffalo, hippo, wild dog and chimpanzee.
 You’ll be astounded at the huge amount of wildlife we’ll encounter…close up and personal!
 Bring your cameras…and lots of memory!

 We’ll be staying at a fascinating mix of safari camps…from game lodges situated in the wilderness to luxury safari tents in the bush.
-All your meals are included, as are exciting game drives and even a bush hike with local guides.
+All of your meals are included, as are exciting game drives and even a bush hike with local guides.
 Since this overland adventure crosses a huge swath of the African landscape, our transportation is of utmost importance.
-For this we’re using a custom built 4 x 4 overland safari vehicles, with a window seat for each person and a pop-up roof for animal viewing.
+For this we’re using custom built 4 x 4 overland safari vehicles, with a maximum of only 6 people per vehicle, so there’s a window seat for each person and a pop-up roof for animal viewing.
 You’ll be accompanied by your seasoned Go Get Lost group leader along with a personal wildlife guide and driver.
-Our scheduled group trip is in Mid-May, in order to catch the Serengeti migration in the south and central zones, and our camps and lodges are chosen with this in mind.
+Our scheduled group trip dates are chosen in order to catch the Serengeti migration at it’s peak, and our camps and lodges are selected with this in mind.
 However, you can intersect the migration through most of the year in different areas.
 We can plan a private safari for you or your group for almost any month.

 Tour Dates & Pricing